Getting Into Top Engineering Colleges

 College student looking away from the camera.

-In case you must take a test as part of that program, doing some research beforehand can help you get ready in plenty of time.
+In case you must take a test as part of that program, doing some research beforehand can help you get ready ahead of time.

 Step 2: Organize your application documents.